 Tip: To upgrade your sleep hygiene, put aside electronic devices such as your smartphone one hour before going to bed and take enough time to get down and get ready for rest.
 So you not only fall asleep faster, but also wake up more refreshed due to longer periods of deep sleep.
 The coordinated ratio of innovative ingredients supports a pleasant and restful sleep.

 In case of little or bad sleep, however, a look at the micronutrients may be useful.
 For example, a sufficiently high magnesium level in the body can help to calm down more quickly and enhance overall sleep.
 For example, oatmeal, various legumes, seeds, and paddy rice can help you meet your magnesium needs through nutrition.
-However, if you do a lot of exercise or are on a low-calorie diet, you can benefit from adding the mineral.
-Due to the water loss associated with the sport, among other things, magnesium is excreted through the skin, which thus lacks the body.
+However, if you do a lot of exercise, you can benefit from adding the mineral.

-From October to April, the sun, our natural vitamin D3 donor, is rarely seen for more than a few hours a day.
+From October to April, the sun, our natural vitamin D3 donor, is rarely seen.
 Because of this, regular intake during the cold season is even more essential.
-In particular, starting in early October, we recommend a daily intake of approximately 2000 IU * of vitamin D3 in order to develop all the benefits of the multi-talent over a longer period of time.
+In particular, starting in early October, we recommend a daily intake of approximately 2000 IU * of vitamin D3.
+In order to develop all the benefits of the multi-talent over a longer period of time.
 Vitamin D3 helps you along with many other effects in immune defence and reduces inflammatory parameters.
-We kindly recommend our vitamin D3 capsules , which are high-dosed with 2800 IU * and cover your needs daily with one capsule.

-Important: If you need to take or take higher doses of Vitamin D3, it is advisable to consult with your family doctor to hedge any risks.
+Important: If you need to take or take higher doses of Vitamin D3, it is advisable to consult with your family doctor.